 The Palmetto Project — whose mission is to identify and implement innovative, evidence-based solutions to social and economic challenges in South Carolina — was awarded $10,000 to provide 430 South Carolinians direct, in-person, online, and over the phone assistance through the InsureSC Call Center to help apply for and secure unemployment compensation and SNAP, identify and utilize medical home, and ensure that every child with unemployed parents is enrolled in Medicaid or other coverage.

-The Ralph H. Johnson VA Medical Center, providing services for our 80,000 veteran patients who span from Myrtle Beach to Savannah, was awarded $15,000 to expand the Curbside Delivery program to reach veterans in rural areas of counties and continue to supply shelf-stable food and critical resources through the end of the calendar year.
+The Ralph H. Johnson VA Medical Center, providing services for over 80,000 veteran patients who span from Myrtle Beach to Savannah, was awarded $15,000 to expand the Curbside Delivery program to reach veterans in rural areas of counties and continue to supply shelf-stable food and critical resources through the end of the calendar year.

 The American Cancer Society was awarded $15,000 to provide free lodging at local hotels for cancer patients.